dnsimple/dnsimple-support/content/articles/changing-domain-contact.markdown

 1. Fill in the form with the new contact information, and click <label>Add contact</label>.
 1. Go to your domain page.
-1. On the header, click the <label>Domains</label> tab, locate the relevant domain, then click the name to access the domain page.
+1. On the header, click the <label>Domain Names</label> tab, locate the relevant domain, then click the name to access the domain page.

     ![Domain Page link](/files/domains-domain-link.png)